CrossR/HepEVD/README.md

 ## Future Work

+- Disable the 2D or 3D view, depending on the event type.

 - Fill in the LArSoft helper more: Slices, Clusters.

 - Hit widths?
 Pain with instanced mesh though.